cs3110/textbook/src/chapters/interp/inference.md

 ```

 For now we leave off the `: t -| C`, because that's the output of constraint
 generation.
-We haven't figure out the output yet!
+We haven't figured out the output yet!
 Since we have a function, we
 use the function rule for inference to proceed by introducing a fresh type
 variable for the argument: